JetBrains/kotlin-web-site/docs/topics/js/js-overview.md

 ### KVision

-_KVision_ is an object-oriented web framework that makes it possible to write applications in Kotlin/JS without having to write HTML or CSS.
-Instead, it provides ready-to-use components that can be used as building blocks for your application’s user interface.
-You can use both reactive and imperative programming models to build your frontend, use connectors for Ktor, Spring Boot, and other frameworks to integrate it with your server-side applications, and share code using Kotlin Multiplatform.
+_KVision_ is an object-oriented web framework that makes it possible to write applications in Kotlin/JS with ready-to-use components that can be used as building blocks for your application’s user interface.
+You can use both reactive and imperative programming models to build your frontend, use connectors for Ktor, Spring Boot, and other frameworks to integrate it with your server-side applications, and share code using [Kotlin Multiplatform](multiplatform.md).

 Visit [https://kvision.io](https://kvision.io) for documentation, tutorials, and examples.